genejike/SKILL_DOCS/Github/Rotating_github_keys.md

 - click on settings
 - navigate and click  the developer settings
 - click on the personal access token
-- select either the tokens classics or the fine grained tokens
+- select either the tokens classics or the fine grained tokens and allocate to the right github account with permissions
 - if its the token classic
 - on your server use the
   ```